id-NaN/rimworld-profile-manager/README.md

 data will now be stored in the data_[version] folder

-please do not distribute this tool with rimworld files included due to copyright reasons
+please do not distribute this tool with rimworld files included for copyright reasons